 (On the left is Malcolm Gladwell.)
 The second hypothesis is that people have the capacity to become increasingly talented in chaordic chat if they have what Malcolm Gladwell named as: “Talent is the desire to practice.”
 Chaordic chat is a fractal-like, generative process.
 The more deeply one engages with it, the more it sharpens the skills for it, as well as the sense of the value gained from the process.
 All that increases the desire to seek to learn what more is possible, leading to more engagement, leading to more talent.

 We can’t prototype chaordic chat, since they always happen live.
 But we can prototype a pattern language and a pattern library that present successful collective intelligence practices in ways that make them easy to access, validate, and replicate.
-You will find an example of such patterns, which I wrote three years ago, here.
-(To comment on that one, you have to register there.)

 We can also prototype a series of educational offers targeting both the leaders in business, government, civil society, and early adapter changemakers.
 Think of it as model for a disruptive innovation that enables rapid and peer-based develop development of collective intelligence, which scales up and down.